nicoburniske/muse/README.md

     2. See [initialization file](https://github.com/nicoburniske/muse/tree/main/src/main/resources/sql/init.sql) for
        more information
     3. Http server will start running at `localhost:8883`
+    4. If you only want to start the DB and run the backend locally you can run `docker-compose up -d postgres` instead
 5. Login with Spotify Account @ `localhost:8883/login`
 6. After successful login backend will redirect to localhost:3000 you should have a session cookie in browser
 7. To use Graphql API (`localhost:8883/api/graphql`) download a GraphQL Client (e.g. GraphQL Playground)